hashlab/hiring/challenges/en-us/backend-challenge.md

 7. Following the industry standard style guide.
 8. A git history (even if brief) with clear, concise commit messages.

-Also if you'd like to know more about our developer culture, how we think and work in terms of development, check out our  [key values](https://www.keyvalues.com/hash).
+Also if you'd like to know more about our developer culture, how we think and work in terms of development, check out our [tech culture page](https://tech-culture.hash.com.br/)